🍎 🍕 Less apples, more pizza 🤔 Have you seen Buffett’s portfolio recently?Explore for Free

 © Reuters.
 FILE PHOTO: Neel Kashkari, President and CEO, Federal Reserve Bank of Minneapolis, speaks at the Milken Conference 2024 Global Conference Sessions at The Beverly Hilton in Beverly Hills, California, U.S., May 7, 2024.
 REUTERS/David Swanson/File Photo

-(Reuters) - Federal Reserve Bank of Minneapolis President Neel Kashkari on Monday said he supported the U.S. central bank's recent interest rate cut, calling it the "right decision" in light of substantial progress on inflation and the risk of an increase in unemployment.
+(Reuters) -Minneapolis Federal Reserve President Neel Kashkari on Monday said he supported the U.S. central bank's recent interest rate cut, calling it the "right decision" in light of substantial progress on inflation and the risk of an increase in unemployment.

 "The balance of risks has shifted away from higher inflation and toward the risk of a further weakening of the labor market, warranting a lower federal funds rate," Kashkari said in an essay, referring to the bank-to-bank overnight lending rate that is the Fed's main policy lever.
 "Even after that cut, the overall stance of policy remains tight."

-Last week the Fed cut its target range for its policy rate by a half-of-a-percentage point, to 4.75%-5.00%, a bigger-than-usual move that caught many analysts by surprise.
+Last week the U.S. central bank cut its policy rate by half a percentage point to the 4.75%-5.00% range, a bigger-than-usual move that caught many analysts by surprise.

-Kashkari is not among the Fed's 12 voting rate-setters this year, so his view on the recent decision was not previously known.
-He had until recently been among the more hawkish of Fed policymakers, arguing that Fed policy will likely need to stay tighter for longer to bring down inflation.
+Kashkari is not among the Fed's 12 voting policymakers this year, so his view on the recent decision was not previously known.
+He had until recently been among the more hawkish of Fed policymakers, arguing the U.S. central bank's monetary policy will likely need to stay tighter for longer to bring down inflation.

-In August he had said he was open to a rate cut, but indicated his preference for a smaller rate cut unless there was a quick deterioration in the labor market.
+Kashkari said last month that he was open to a rate cut, but indicated his preference for a smaller move unless there was a quick deterioration in the labor market.

-Monday's essay shows his views are now in synch with the bulk of his fellow Fed policymakers, and includes a chart that indicates he, like them, feels they will probably need to reduce the policy rate by another half-of-a-percentage point over the central bank's final two meetings of the year.
+His comments on Monday show Kashkari is now in synch with the bulk of his fellow Fed policymakers, and his essay included a chart that indicates he, like the other Fed officials, feels they will probably need to reduce the policy rate by another half of a percentage point over the central bank's final two meetings of the year.

-The chart also indicates he projects a further full percentage point reduction in the policy rate over the course of next year, to 3.4%.
+The chart also indicates he projects a further full-percentage-point reduction in the policy rate over the course of next year, pushing it to 3.4%.

 Inflation by the Fed's preferred measure has dropped to 2.5%, a level that does not indicate victory in the inflation fight but does mark substantial progress, he said.

-The trend in recent months show "the disinflationary process appears to be on track," he said, with little evidence inflation could surprise to the upside ahead.
+The trend in recent months shows "the disinflationary process appears to be on track," he said, with little evidence inflation could surprise to the upside ahead.
+He told CNBC that "I think all of us are reluctant to ever declare mission accomplished, but certainly the risks have shifted" from too-high inflation toward weaker hiring.

 © Reuters.
 FILE PHOTO: Neel Kashkari, President and CEO, Federal Reserve Bank of Minneapolis, speaks at the Milken Conference 2024 Global Conference Sessions at The Beverly Hilton in Beverly Hills, California, U.S., May 7, 2024.
 REUTERS/David Swanson/File Photo

-The labor market meanwhile has softened, he said, with the unemployment rate at a still-low 4.2% but up from last year, and other data on labor conditions showing a slowdown.
+In his essay, Kashkari wrote that the labor market has softened, with the unemployment rate at a still-low 4.2% but up from last year, and other data on labor conditions showing a slowdown.

-Even so, he said, consumer spending and economic growth has been surprisingly resilient, a "confusing" mix of data that he said does not suggest recessionary pressures are building.
+Even so, Kashkari said, consumer spending and economic growth has been surprisingly resilient, a "confusing" mix of data that he said does not suggest recessionary pressures are building.

 Latest comments